 There is even a terraced vineyard in the grounds of the beautiful Rococo style Sanssouci Palace, in Potsdam just outside Berlin, but really large vineyards are rare in Germany.

 There are many small vineyard owners whose vines cover no more than two acres.
 Some cultivate them for their own use, others as an addition to other work with their yield either sold or put into a co-operative, while any visitor to a wine region will come across the small family owned "Gasthaus" with a menu featuring red and white wine from its own "backyard" vineyard.

 For the last two decades German vintners with vineyards large and small have been working together towards change.

-The sloping vine covered hillsides, hand picking of grapes, vineyard sundials, no watches for grape pickers in days past, and the many customs and wine festivals, wine weeks and firework displays, including one of the Rhine in Flames celebrations, centered around harvesting have not changed.
+The sloping vine covered hillsides, hand picking of grapes, vineyard sundials as there were no watches for grape pickers in days past, wine weeks and firework displays, including one of the Rhine in Flames celebrations, the many customs and wine festivals that are centered around harvesting have not changed.

-However vintners are determined to succeed in changing the out-of-date image of German wine as sickly, sweet and tasteless to reflect the quality of wine now produced, and which used to be created in the vineyards of Germany of centuries past.
+Vintners are determined to change the out-of-date image of German wine as sickly, sweet and tasteless to reflect the quality of wine that is being produced now, and was created in German vineyards in centuries past.

 Some of the best wines in the world.